andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 {% include JB/setup %}

 ## Coping with Annihilated Terms
 {% newthought "So after [Chunk 10](https://andrewharmellaw.github.io/2017/01/17/gelfands-algebra-chunk-10-factoring)" %} you think this factoring lark is easy eh?
 Well, there's something we've not yet tackled.
-Sometimes as part of our terms-collection we ended up with terms where the co-efficient totalled zero and so we removed them alltogether.
+Sometimes as part of our terms-collection we ended up with terms where the co-efficient totalled zero and so we removed them altogether.
 This felt amazing, because we were getting rid of things and achieving increased simplicity as a result.
 But now we're going backwards.
 How do we cope with that?
 How can we see what's no longer there?

-This is just one of the reasons that factoring is "hard".
-(Interestingly as I've been writing this, I remember _doing_ factoring at school.
-I fail to recall any of the details however, most likely due to the terror which this "summoning from the ether" element.)
+This is just one of the reasons that factoring is "hard".{% sidenote 'sn-id-whatever' "Interestingly as I've been writing this, I remember _doing_ factoring at school.
+I fail to recall any of the details however, most likely due to the terror which this \"summoning from the ether\" element." %}

 ## Looking for the Zero(s)
-{% newthought "Gelfand feels our fear," %} but he encourages us to took into the abyss anyway.
-He suggests we look at a factoring of the familiar difference-of-squares to salve our anxiety.
+{% newthought "Gelfand feels our fear," %} but he encourages us to look into the abyss anyway by suggesting we consider a factoring of the familiar _Difference of Squares_ to salve our anxiety.
 We know the steps because we've worked it the other direction [many a time](https://andrewharmellaw.github.io/2016/12/17/gelfanfd-algebra-chunk-6-squares-sums-diffs-etc).

 {% math %} a^2 - b^2 = {% endmath %}